mvsamudrala/AutoEpiCollect/docs/guide.md

    click this button and choose your desired FASTA-formatted file.
 2. This field specifies how you want your epitope data to be collected.
 There are two options from the drop-down menu, "Collect New Data" and "Update Existing Data".
 Choose the "Collect New Data" option if you want to start the epitope selection process from scratch.
-Choose the "Update Existing Data" option if you have collected some epitope data, but want to add to this data with available epitope characteristics not chosen in the past.
-If you have selected the "Update Existing Data" option, please click the "Input Existing Class I (or Class II) Data" button and choose your incomplete data file.
+Choose the "Update Existing Data" option if you have collected epitope data targeting specific mutations, but want to add more mutations to your final cancer vaccine.
+   If you have selected the "Update Existing Data" option, please click the "Input Existing Class I (or Class II) Data" button and choose your previous data file with the original point mutations.
 Remember that this file must be the **unranked and unfiltered epitope Excel file** for this option to work.
 A summary of all the initial and final filenames will be discussed down below.
 3. The third field is a drop-down menu asking which MHC Class you would like to collect epitope data from.
 You can choose to collect Class I, Class II, or Class I and II data.